Skip to main content

 The Hidden Risks of a Simplified Approach

 The appeal of many wellness programs is their simplicity.
 They offer a straightforward solution to a complex problem.
 This simplification, however, obscures the very real risks that come with hormonal intervention.
-A patient starting on through such a program may feel better initially, as their primary hormone levels rise.
+A patient starting on hormone therapy through such a program may feel better initially, as their primary hormone levels rise.
 But without proper monitoring and management of the downstream effects, new problems can arise.

 He may begin to experience moodiness, water retention, and decreased libido, ironically the very symptoms he sought to treat.
 Or consider a woman who is given testosterone pellets for low energy.
-Without proper dose calibration and follow-up, her levels may become supraphysiological, leading to like acne, hair loss on the scalp, and unwanted facial hair growth.
+Without proper dose calibration and follow-up, her levels may become supraphysiological, leading to side effects like acne, hair loss on the scalp, and unwanted facial hair growth.
 Because the pellets are implanted and release hormones over several months, these side effects cannot be quickly reversed.

 These are not rare occurrences.
 They are the predictable outcomes of a system that prioritizes accessibility over clinical diligence.
 The fundamental risk of an insecure wellness program is that it treats hormones as simple commodities to be topped up, like filling a gas tank.